 Check out our blog for even more ideas for reducing indoor air pollution in your home.
 And for more information on indoor air quality, see this “Care for Your Air” guide from the United States Environmental Protection Agency (EPA).

 Your indoor air quality is important to you, and it is important to us.
-Stiles Heating & Cooling can provide an Indoor Air Quality (IAQ) evaluation to see how breathable your air is.
+Stiles Heating, Cooling, & Plumbing can provide an Indoor Air Quality (IAQ) evaluation to see how breathable your air is.
 We can inspect your ducts to see if cleaning is recommended and can perform the duct cleaning service if needed.
-Call Stiles Heating & Cooling for more information or to schedule an HVAC maintenance appointment.
+Call Stiles Heating, Cooling, & Plumbing for more information or to schedule an HVAC maintenance appointment.